 Yes, you did read correctly.

 The testing irritated the arthritis in the SI and lower back joints by the 3rd test and I asked Dr. Brown why.
-His being so young, all he could think of was that perhaps I did too much of something when feeling so good for the first time in years, after the 3rd testing.
+His being so young, all he could think of was that perhaps I did too much of something when feeling so good for the first time in years, after the 3rd test.

 At that time, I bought that explanation.